Trade Forex Trading

 How Do I Calculate Leverage in Forex using 1:100 Example and 1:400 Example

-How Leverage Increases Forex Profits and Losses?
+How Leverage Increases Profits and Losses?

 NB: This is the Leverage used not the Maximum leverage, If a broker gives you 1:400 leverage, but you only trade 1 lot the used leverage you are using is 1:100, But if you trade 4 contracts then the leverage you'll use is 1:400 which is equal to Maximum leverage(1:400).

-So the example referred in this below is talking of the leverage used based on the volume of the trade that you have opened.
+So the illustration referred in this guide below is talking of the leverage used based on the volume of the trade transaction that you have opened.

 Example 1: (1:400 Leverage or 4 Lots)